Saddam Hussain (athlete)

 Saddam Hussain (born 24 June 1995) is a Pakistani middle-distance runner.
 He competed in the 800 metres event at the 2014 IAAF World Indoor Championships in Poland but was disqualified after the heat.

-The last day of the championships, his coach reported to the police that the athlete is missing.
+The last day of the championships, his coach reported to the police that the athlete was missing.
 A police spokesman said: "He took away his passport and personal belongings from a hotel room.
 For now, the athlete has the status of a missing person".

-His IAAF statistics report that since, he has come back to Pakistan, and has been active again in national competitions since 2017.
+His IAAF statistics report that he has come back to Pakistan, and has been active again in national competitions since 2017.